 Branching Logic (10 May 2021)

 With this exciting release, we are introducing a branching logic allowing the users to branch out to a certain flow based on their answers.
-This powerful addition to our data collection capabilities in Micro Experiences will allow you to decide which fields will be shown or hidden to the users based on their responses, creating a truly customized and personalized experience for the end user, helping our customers to collect only relevant and very granular data that can be then used for further personalization efforts and value exchange.
+This powerful addition to our data collection capabilities in NextGen Experiences will allow you to decide which fields will be shown or hidden to the users based on their responses, creating a truly customized and personalized experience for the end user, helping our customers to collect only relevant and very granular data that can be then used for further personalization efforts and value exchange.

 Read all about it in this Introducing Article.